 WHERE?
 Philip Island, Victoria

 Adventures in Melbourne might begin with art, coffee and culture, but the magic of Melbourne spills beyond the city limits.
 Day trips from here will take you to vineyard-laced valleys and rugged sandy beaches.
 Philip Island’s Penguin Parade is just a two-hour drive away, and is a must-do if you’re into wildlife.
 Every evening, hundreds of tiny penguins waddle up the beach to their sand dune burrows, returning home after a day at sea.
 It’s a heart-warming scene.

 A third of Tasmania is protected – that means untamed national parks, bays in pristine shape and native wildlife left to thrive.
 Walk through Mount Field National Park’s fern-filled rainforest to the sound of water rushing over vertical drops, or scramble up Cradle Mountain – a peak that looks like a stash of stones left by a giant.
 Tassie’s 334 islands are a sanctuary for quirky creatures from wombats to wallabies, and it’s the only place on the planet that the endangered Tasmanian devil still lives in the wild.

 Snap a selfie with a quokka

 Meet the fun-sized quokka, a mini marsupial that’s famous for its friendliness.
 They’re not shy about approaching people and they’re very photogenic, so strike a pose if you spot one – just remember not to touch or feed them and stay at a distance.
 After the day trippers have left Rotto, stay behind to spend more time with these super-smiley characters.
-Discovery Rottnest Island is a new luxury eco camp with direct access to Pinky Beach from the dunes, and we can easily tie in an overnight stay here as part of our Southwest Edge Self-Drive.
+Discovery Rottnest Island is a new luxury eco camp with direct access to Pinky Beach from the dunes, and we can easily tie in an overnight stay here.